jtakayama/makahiki/install/redhat_readme.txt

 WARNING:
 -------------------------------------------------------------------------------
-The "trust" setting lets local processes like Makahiki connect to the database server without authentication.
-This is useful for development, but it is not secure enough for use in a production instance of Makahiki.
+The "trust" setting lets local processes like Makahiki connect to the database server as the postgres user without authentication.
+This is useful for development, but not secure enough to use in a production instance of Makahiki.
 -------------------------------------------------------------------------------

 Restart the Postgresql server after editing the file: